Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Existence and uniqueness for the linearized approximate system

 Therefore, we have obtained a strong solution for the linearized $\kk$-problem \eqref{linearized}.
 This allows us to further boost the regularity of the linearized solution to $H^{4.5}(\Omega)$ via classical methods in the upcoming section.
-Then we are able to achieve a solution for the nonlinear $\kk$-problem by approximating it by a sequence of linearized solutions.
+Then we can achieve a solution for the nonlinear $\kk$-problem by approximating it by a sequence of linearized solutions.